heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 ## Objectives

 - Define a network application protocol
-- Make usage of the TCP protocol
+- Make usage of the TCP and/or UDP protocol(s)
-- Use Java TCP programming to implement a client and a server application
+- Implement a client/receiver and a server/emitter application

 ## Group composition